Lukas-Reinhardt/Lukas-Reinhardt/README.md

 🔍 What you can expect:

-Software projects featuring database (SQL) and UI design Custom applications and tools for process optimization Learning resources and code snippets for beginners
+-Software projects featuring database (SQL) and UI design,
+- Custom applications and tools for process optimization,
+- Learning resources and code snippets for beginners

 💡 I’m a quick learner and will be expanding my skills to include Java soon.

 Feel free to take a look and leave feedback!